Single Gender Groups Ages 10-13

 Consistent Relational Interactions

 We facilitate consistent relational interactions for our group by appointing a primary therapist for our preteen students.
-We also have a Field Specialist, who is a masters level clinician, solely dedicated to supporting this group.
-Our Field Specialist will be present with the group 4-5 days each week and will serve as a bridge between the clinical and field teams.
+We also have a Field Specialist, who is solely dedicated to supporting this group.
+Our Field Specialist will be present with the group 3 days each week with 1 overnight.
+They serve as a bridge between the clinical and field teams.
 This model provides a superior continuity of care and assurance that the various needs of our preteens are being met.

 Northwoods Wilderness Therapy is accredited through Cognia and offers options for academic credits.
 While in treatment, most students earn credits in physical education and health.
 Opportunities for language arts, environmental science, psychology, and independent study credits are also available.
 Academic programming at Northwoods is designed to be woven into the student’s therapeutic immersion experience.
 Students are not pulled out of group for classroom time, rather lessons are incorporated into daily activities and intermittent independent reflection time.